deskflow/deskflow/README.md

 Azure Pipelines build status: [![Build Status](https://dev.azure.com/debauchee/Barrier/_apis/build/status/debauchee.barrier?branchName=master)](https://dev.azure.com/debauchee/Barrier/_build/latest?definitionId=1&branchName=master)

+### FAQ

+Q: Does drag and drop work on linux?

+A: no

 ### What is it?

 Barrier is KVM software forked from Symless's synergy 1.9 codebase.
 Synergy was a commercialized reimplementation of the original CosmoSynergy written by Chris Schoeneman.